 Jesus exposed and pronounced woes on me!

-In that moment the weight of my sin was crushing, overwhelming, and deathly.
+In that moment, the weight of my sin was crushing, overwhelming, and deathly.
 Hope.
 Yes, hope!
-In that moment of brokenness the Holy Spirit brought the great hope of Jesus.
+In that moment of brokenness, the Holy Spirit brought the great hope of Jesus.
 He paid the price, the cost, for my sin.
 The price was death.
 He paid that price of death on the cross for my sin.
-It cost Him is life.
+It cost Him His life.
 His life for mine!
 What love, what grace.
-The weight of the sin that I could not bear He bore for me.
+The weight of the sin that I could not bear, He bore for me.
 Jesus paid the price of death and then defeated death through His resurrection.
 Yes Hope, hope in Jesus!

 Pastor Brady West